desmos-labs/desmos/docs/developers/msgs/profiles/cancel-dtag-transfer-request.md

 # `MsgCancelDTagTransferRequest`
-This message allows you to cancel a `DTag`'s transfer request made by yourself.
+This message allows you to cancel a `DTag` transfer request made by yourself.

 ## Structure
 ````json